Olli-Suutari/react-form-system/README.md

+<strong>Note: As of February 2020 this repository is a bit outdated and the project which this was based on was updated recently </strong>

+<strong>TO DO: Update + React hooks</strong>

 This repository is based on a work project.

 The system includes an application form and the management page for viewing the sent applications.